1100GTO Absolute Encoders -

 Software Controls for the Absolute Encoders

 Note: The Astro-Physics Command Center (APCC) software is not included as part of this package.
-It will be available as an optional purchase.
+It is available as an optional purchase.

 1100GTO-AE and 1100GTO-AEL: If you plan to use Absolute Encoders, we encourage you to order your mount with the R.A. and Dec. encoders fully installed and tested prior to shipment.